 We work with clients NATIONWIDE to develop and submit your application to upgrade your general or other than honorable discharge to the appropriate administrative board.
-We are former military judge advocates (“JAGS”) with more than 50 years total experience at all levels of military justice who understand the stress, stigma, and disadvantages caused by unjust discharge characterizations.
-Give us a call NOW at 540-657-0111.
+We are former military judge advocates (“JAGS”) with more than 50 years of total experience at all levels of military justice who understand the stress, stigma, and disadvantages caused by unjust discharge characterizations.

 Set The Record Straight